⚙️ Load SQL Architecture¶

 The function resolve_ingest_mode(SourceDataset) determines how RAW is populated:

-- external: an external tool populates RAW; elevata validates + continues
+native: elevata extracts and loadsexternal: an external tool populates RAW; elevata validates + continuesnone: no landing ingestion (federated/virtual access)

-If RAW landing is required but include_ingest='none', configuration is inconsistent
+If RAW landing is required but include_ingest='none', configuration is inconsistent and must fail fast.

 🧩 Allowed states (RAW landing × include_ingest)¶

 The decision whether a RAW landing exists is driven by landing_required(SourceDataset).
+The execution mode is driven by System.include_ingest, but only becomes relevant when RAW landing is required.

 | landing_required | include_ingest | Result / behavior |